joonarafael/visualpathfinder/documentation/user_manual.md

 - Empty Grid: Completely erase the current grid.

 - Virtual Maps (opens in a new tab): Select a virtual map for pathfinding.
-These maps are not interactive but are more suitable for rigorous algorithm benchmarking.
+These maps are not interactive but are more suitable for rigorous large-scale algorithm benchmarking.

 - Log Field to Console: Log the 72x46 grid as a one-dimensional array to the browser console.
 This feature is helpful if you decide to run this software on your own machine and manipulate the source code.
 Own maps could be exported with this method (see how maps are stored [within the software](https://github.com/joonarafael/visualpathfinder/tree/main/app/maps "Maps Folder")).

 - Exit: Exit to Main Menu.

-**Visuals**

-- Toggle Borderless Mode: Switch between the original bordered layout and the borderless pixelmap mode.

-- Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors (enhanced with more saturation and brightness).

-- Toggle Indexes: Whether or not display the grid tile indexes.
-Visible only with zoom level greater than 3.
-Useful if you decide to debug the pathfinding algorithms on your own machine.

 **View**